joshwlivingston/advanced-r/README.md

 Per the documentation for `==`, atomic vectors that are of different types are coerced prior to evaluation.
-So, the left hand of the equality, `1`, will be coereced to a character vector prior to evaluation.
+So, the left hand of the equality, `1`, will be coerced to a character vector prior to evaluation.
 Once coerced, the call is `"1" == "1"`, which is clearly true.